Key Takeaways

 For Better Sleep

 Having a bath at night will send a message to your body to sleep.
-This acts as an innate relaxing evening bath ritual which enhances sleep quality without extra effort.
+This acts as an innate sleep hygiene habit which enhances sleep quality without extra effort.

 Recognizing the Benefits Over Time